Acne is caused by not washing properly.

 Taking drugs causes acne.

 Partly true.
 The drug ecstasy can cause an outbreak of acne; the spots last for several days.
 Inhaling solvents can produce spots around the mouth and nose.
-Certain prescribed medications can make acne worse – alway ask your doctor.
+Certain prescribed medications can make acne worse – always ask your doctor.
 Anabolic steroids used for body-building can make acne worse.
 Certain supplements, including protein shakes, may contain ingredients that make acne worse.

 Sunlight will get rid of acne.